SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Experiments

-In addition, to further verify the effectiveness of SPHENIC, we visualize the spatial clustering results of SPHENIC in different training stages ($0\%$, $33\%$, $67\%$ and $100\%$ training epochs) by the UMAP methods in Fig. \ref{fig_epoch} \cite{mcinnes2018umap}.
-We can clearly observed that the spatial clustering structure of our multi-view fused embedding $H$ progressively refines across training epochs, along with consistent improvement in both ARI and NMI term.
+\textbf{Visualization Analysis.} In addition, to further verify the effectiveness of our SPHENIC, we visualize the spatial clustering results of the proposed SPHENIC in different training stages ($0\%$, $33\%$, $67\%$ and $100\%$ of training epochs) by the UMAP visualization methods in Fig. \ref{fig_epoch} \cite{mcinnes2018umap}.
+We can clearly observe that the spatial clustering structure of our comprehensive multi-view fused embedding $\mathbf{Z}$ progressively refines across the training epochs, along with consistent improvement in both ARI and NMI terms.